ibm-cloud-docs/ssl-certificates/ssl-certificates.md

 # About SSL certificates
 {: #about-ssl-certificates}

+**End of Marketing (EOM): 15 April 2024** After this date, [SSL Certificate Order](/classic/?orderType=sslCertificatesOrder) is not longer available for purchase.
+For more information, see [Migrating SSL certificates](/docs/ssl-certificates?topic=ssl-certificates-migrating-ssl-certificates).

 {{site.data.keyword.cloud}} offers yearly and bi-yearly SSL certificates for customers that offer various benefits, including: